yagamy4680/toe-example-plugins/plugins/ps-demo4/README.md

 Here are supported events in DATA packet:

-- `sensor-update`, indicates a DATA packet with sensor udpate event with measurement
+- `sensor-update`, indicates a DATA packet with sensor udpate event with measurement, from tcp-daemon to client.
   - `token1` is the sensor type
   - `token2` is the sensor id
   - `payload` is the measured data for this sensor udpate event
-- `peripheral-updated`, indicates a DATA packet with peripheral object update event
+- `peripheral-updated`, indicates a DATA packet with peripheral object update event, from tcp-daemon to client.
   - `token1` is the peripheral id, that we use `process.pid` as identity of peripheral object
   - `token2` is the ppid.
   - `payload` is the metadata for the peripheral object
+- `actuator-action`, indicates a DATA packet with actuator action request, from client to tcp-daemon
+  - `token1` is the actuator type
+  - `token2` is the actuator id
+  - `payload` is the action request, including 2 fields: `action` is the name of action to perform; `value` is the value to perform action

 ### Compile Schema